metabase/metabase/docs/enterprise-guide/authenticating-with-saml.md

 There are slightly different steps to take depending on whether your SSO solution uses SAML or JWT.
 We'll cover SAML first.

+> **Tip!** Before beginning your SAML set-up, make sure you know the password for your admin account.
+If anything becomes misconfigured during the set-up process, an "Admin backup login" option on the sign-in screen is available.

 ### Setting Up Your SAML Provider

 Before you get started, you'll need to make sure things are configured correctly with your SAML provider.
 Each provider handles this differently, so here are some links that may help: